mmahjoub5/KV-Edit/README.md

 ### 💡Important Notes:
 - 🎨 When using the inversion-based version, you only need to perform the inversion once for each image.
 You can then repeat steps 3-5 for multiple editing attempts!
+- 🎨 "re_init" means using image blending with noise instead of result from inversion to generate new contents。
-- 🎨 When the "attn_mask" option is checked, you need to input the mask before performing the inversion
+- 🎨 When the "attn_mask" option is checked, you need to input the mask before performing the inversion.

 # 🖋️ Citation